How to Clean Your Espresso Machine

 Below you will learn best practices essential to cleaning a commercial espresso machine and home espresso machine alike.
-If you want to learn more about Texas Coffee School barista training classes, check out our Coffee Education Program for a complete list of upcoming coffee classes and barista training workshops.

 Cleaning and equipment maintenance is a critical part of the espresso-making process, for both the taste of the coffee and the longevity of your equipment.
 Coffee is a messy business; grounds and rancid oils will build up quickly, clogging equipment and negatively affecting drink flavor.
 Milk can quickly buildup on steam wands, creating clogs and possibly contaminating drinks.

 - Full Circle Milk Cleaning Liquid steam wand cleaner